Top auction houses cancel Russian art sales in London

 ($1 = 0.7641 pounds)

-(Reporting by Elizabeth Howcroft; Editing by Leela de Kretser and Grant McCool)
+(Reporting by Elizabeth Howcroft; Editing by Leela de Kretser, Grant McCool and Nick Macfie)

 ((Elizabeth.Howcroft@thomsonreuters.com; +44 02075427104;))